abelnation/sequelize-migration-hello/README.md

 ensuring backwards compatibility each step of the way.

-A simple web server is provided that allows you to interact with the app at each step of the way via simple get/post requests.
+A simple web server is provided that allows you to interact with the app at each step of the way via simple get/post requests with following endpoints:

+- `GET  /users`: view all users
+- `POST /users`: create a new user
+- `GET  /users/dsql`: view sequelize description of users table
+- `GET  /users/dpg`: view postgres description of users table

 The repo demonstrates 5 steps.